Working in Belgium

 - Type of government: constitutional monarchy and parliamentary democracy.

 - Laws and customs: Belgian law requires everyone to carry some form of identification, so make sure you have your passport with you at all times.
 Possession of drugs and trafficking in drugs are serious offences.
-Since April 2011 it has been forbidden to wear clothing that hides a person’s face either largely or completely in any public place.
-Those wearing this type of clothing (including tourists) could risk a fine of up to €137.50 and/or detention of up to seven days.
+It’s illegal to wear clothing that hides your face either largely or completely in any public place.
+Those wearing this type of clothing (including tourists) could risk a fine of up to €137.50 and/or detention for up to seven days.

 - Emergency numbers: the European emergency number 112 can be used in Belgium for ambulances, fire brigade and police.
-British citizens can get help in an emergency from the British Embassy Belgium.
+British citizens can get help in an emergency from the British Embassy Brussels.

 - People: Fleming 58%, Walloon 31%, mixed or other 11%